Shinoyx/rk9guide/README.md

 Only usable in the RK9 Map.
 Using of commands outside map will return undefine command.
 - !rk9 to toggle module (DEFAULT: ON)
 - !party to toggle party notice (DEFAULT: SELF ONLY)
-- !bomb to toggle 1st boss bomb teleport ~ Only usable in Normal mode (DEFAULT: OFF)
+- !lastbosstoparty to toggle  IN OUT WAVE call outs (KR only - Still testing) (DEFAULT: OFF)
-- !rocket to toggle 1st boss rocket teleport (DEFAULT: OFF)
+- !itemhelper to toggle item spawn on ground (DEFAULT: ON)
 - !tank to toggle tank mode (Auto-enabled if you are LANCER or BRAWLER)
 - !info to show all the above settings ON or OFF
 - !help to show what commands are there in the RK9 guide module
 - !debug FOR DEBUGGING PURPOSES

 # Known issues
-- Have yet to map out last boss hardmode - extreme version call outs
+- All fixed as of 26th Sept

 # Patch Notes
 V1.00